vuongducphuong/documentation/content/applications/marketing/marketing_automation/getting_started/first_campaign.rst

 .. image:: first_campaign/marketing-template-sample.png
    :align: center
-   :alt: A dashboard showing the creation of a new marketing automation campaign in Odoo.
+   :alt: A dashboard showing the creation of a new marketing automation campaign in Leansoft.

 - :guilabel:`Templates`: represents the number of pre-configured mail templates being used in this particular campaign.
 (Templates can always be created on-the-fly as well).